 Akhila Yerukola

 Hi!
-I am a second-year Ph.D. student at Carnegie Mellon University's School of Computer Science in the Language Technologies Institute.
+I am a third-year Ph.D. student at Carnegie Mellon University's School of Computer Science in the Language Technologies Institute.
 I am fortunate to be advised by Maarten Sap.

 My research focuses on enhancing the reasoning and generation capabilities of language models across various contexts.
-The term "context" is often overloaded and can encompass local, global, cultural, and environmental factors.
+The term "context" is often overloaded and can encompass local, global, and cultural factors.
 My goal is to improve the interaction experience for diverse groups of real-world users with technology.

 I have ~2.8 years experience as a Senior Research Engineer at the AI Center in Samsung Research America (SRA), where I was advised by Hongxia Jin.
 Prior to that, I earned my Masters in Computer Science from Stanford University, where I was part of the Stanford NLP Group under the guidance of Chris Manning.
 I completed my B.Tech in Computer Science from National Institute of Technology Tiruchirappalli (NIT Trichy), Tamil Nadu, India.